-Ida Lupino, one of Hollywood’s most intriguing artists, died on this day in 1995, aged 77.
+Ida Lupino, one of Hollywood’s most intriguing artists, was born on February 4, 1918.
 We honor her by reposting Dan Callahan’s powerful portrait, first published in 2009.

 * * *

 “[H]er favorite expression of strained intensity would be less quickly relieved by a merciful death than by Ex-Lax.”